Netflix, Facebook to cut data traffic in India to ease network congestion

-BENGALURU/NEW DELHI (Reuters) - Streaming service Netflix Inc (NFLX.O) and social media giant Facebook Inc (FB.O) said on Tuesday they would reduce the amount of data their services use to ease congested telecoms networks in India, were millions are using home internet amid a lockdown to contain the contravirus outbreak.
+BENGALURU/NEW DELHI (Reuters) - Streaming service Netflix Inc (NFLX.O) and social media giant Facebook Inc (FB.O) said on Tuesday they would reduce the amount of data their services use to ease congested telecoms networks in India, where millions are using home internet amid a lockdown to contain the coronavirus outbreak.

 Netflix will reduce traffic over Indian telecom networks by 25% over the next 30 days, the company said in a statement, following similar moves in Europe to help internet service providers experiencing a surge in usage.